henrybear327/Proton-API-Bridge/README.md

 ## Sidenotes

-We are using a fork of the [proton-go-api](https://github.com/henrybear327/go-proton-api), adding quite some new code to it.
-We will try to commit back to the upstream once we feel like the code changes are stable.
+We are using a fork of the [proton-go-api](https://github.com/henrybear327/go-proton-api), as we are adding quite some new code to it.
+We are actively rebasing on top of the master branch of the upstream, as we will try to commit back to the upstream once we feel like the code changes are stable.

-# Instructions to run the code

-## Compiling and running

-`go run .`

-## Unit testing and linting
+# Unit testing and linting

 `golangci-lint run && go test -race -failfast -v ./...`